acss-io/atomizer/docs/content.md

 ---
+description: Learn how to configure content sources for Atomizer.
+layout: docs
 section: docs
-layout: docs
 title: Content Configuration
 ---

-The `content` section of your `atomizer.config.js` file is where you configure the paths to all your HTML templates, JavaScript components, and any other source files containing Atomizer class names.
+The `content` section of your `atomizer.config.js` file is where you configure the paths to all your HTML templates, JavaScript components, and other source files containing Atomizer class names.

 ```js
 module.exports = {